-So if you’d like to test out the formula for your own show, click here to download my example Blueprint.
+So if you’d like to test out this formula for your own show, get the template we recommend here.

 It’s filled out to demonstrate how I structured my show, and you can edit it to fill in the plans for your own podcast.